kindone/cppproptest/README.md

   * Also attemts to cover edgy cases with random generated inputs
 * Issue analyses are semi-automated (See [shrinking](doc/Shrinking.md) for more)

+&nbsp;

-### An Example: Turning conventional unit tests into property tests
+## An Example: Turning conventional unit tests into property tests

 A property is in the form of function `(Input0, ... , InputN) -> bool` (or `(Input0, ... , InputN) -> void`)